Paul Chapman (musician): UFO years

 Chapman recorded his first album with UFO – No Place to Run – with ex-Beatles producer George Martin.
 It was released in January 1980.
 UFO undertook a tour to promote it, culminating in a five-night sell-out at London's Hammersmith Odeon.

 Chapman remained in UFO until 1983 and played on another three albums: The Wild, the Willing and the Innocent (1981), Mechanix (1982), and Making Contact.
-In 1983, after numerous line-up changes, UFO decided to call it a day and undertook a farewell tour (although they reformed in 1985).
+In 1983, after numerous line-up changes, UFO decided to call it a day and undertook a farewell tour (although they reformed in 1984).
 The posthumous compilation album Headstone incorporated songs by the members' other bands.
 Chapman was represented by a Lone Star song.
-The album was completed by several songs from the farewell tour.
+The album was completed with several songs from the farewell tour.